top of page

 $40.00

-In the Reading & Writing Lab, advanced Kindergarten and 1st grade students (see pre-requisites) will have fun growing into confident, independent readers and writers.
-The class will include many academic components of literacy including a systematic study of phonics, opportunities to practice reading (decoding words) and writing (constructing words), sight words, fluency, and reading comprehension.
-Students will enjoy learning using songs, letter tiles, real books, games, and a fun reading club with monthly individualized reading goals.
-I am a Texas Licensed Teacher with a specialization in Reading.
+In this Reading & Writing Lab, students will have fun growing into confident readers and writers.
+This class will include many components of literacy including a systematic study of phonics, opportunities to practice reading (decoding words) and writing (constructing words), sight words, fluency, and reading comprehension.
+I am a Texas certified teacher with a specialization in reading.
+Please NOTE that students are required to know letters/sounds.
+The Lab begins with a study of short vowels and C-V-C words.

 Est. Homework Hours: